 ◆ Agentless Backup: create complete and independent image-level backup for VMware ESXi VMs.

-◆ Automated Execution: create backup schedules to automate virtual machine protection.
+◆ Automated Execution: automate unattended virtual machine protection and notify by email.

 ◆ Restore Entire VM: restore immediately available VMs from any selected restore points.

 ◆ Support Free ESXi: AOMEI Cyber Backup supports both paid and free versions of VMware ESXi.